THEOplayer/iOS-Connector/Code/Conviva/README.md

 - `connector.videoAnalytics` which gives you access to Conviva's `CISVideoAnalytics` type
 - `connector.adAnalytics` which gives you access to Conviva's `CISAdAnalytics` type

-## What events does this connector report to conviva?
+## What events does this connector report?

 ### Basic playback events